VerifiedXBlockchain/VerifiedX-Docs/docs/integration/vbtc-raw.md

-        "SCUID": "", //the vBTC token's smart contract identifier, "FromAddress": "", // the VFX address the input will be taken from "Amount": 0.05, // the amount of vBTC to be used as an input "Signature": "", //Sign the generated message with the holders keypair },
+        "SCUID": "", //the vBTC token's smart contract identifier, "FromAddress": "", // the VFX address the input will be taken from "Amount": 0.05, // the amount of vBTC to be used as an input "Signature": "", //Sign the generated message (prev random string + to_address + from_address) with the holders keypair
+      },
       ... // repeat for as many inputs as needed
     ],